 The University of Wisconsin-Whitewater is fully committed to the safety and security of our students, staff and faculty.
 The University has an emergency response guide for all students, staff and faculty available at http://emergency.uww.edu/Topics.aspx.
 The guide provides information on who to contact and what actions to take during emergency events.

 In the event Police Services determines an occurrence to be a danger to University members or operations on a larger scale, notification is made to the campus or affected populations through the use of mass email, University website, IP phones and loud speaker systems on campus.
+All personally identifying information or personal information of victims will be held confidental when providing warnings.
 This determination is made by evaluation of the information received from citizens, officers and other sources.
 Content of the notification is determined by the needs of the occurrence.
 For example, in the event of a tornado, a prerecorded message can be sounded advising individuals to seek shelter.
 In the event of a chemical spill or active shooter, individuals are advised to shelter in place and stay where they are.
 Notification of incidents is the responsibility of Police Services.
 Notification of an event may not be made if it would significantly compromise the assistance of a victim or the containing, responding to or mitigation of an incident.
 It is always the intent of the University to make emergency notification of appropriate incidents without undue delay.